Clayton S. Rose

 Baker Foundation Professor of Management Practice

-As Bowdoin’s president he focused on strengthening the intellectual mission of the College; vigorously championing “intellectual fearlessness”—the imperative of respectful engagement with ideas that challenge our own; significantly expanding the College’s work to create diversity, equity, and inclusion; increasing access and opportunity for students; addressing the student mental health challenge; reimagining and significantly expanding career exploration and development for students; and enhanced the College’s leadership in sustainability.
+As Bowdoin’s president he focused on strengthening the intellectual mission of the College; vigorously championing “intellectual fearlessness”—the imperative of respectful engagement with ideas that challenge our own; significantly expanding the College’s work on inclusion and diversity; increasing access and opportunity for students; addressing the student mental health challenge; reimagining and significantly expanding career exploration and development for students; and enhancing the College’s leadership in sustainability.
 He also strengthened Bowdoin’s financial condition, successfully leading its most ambitious fundraising campaign ever, saw record amounts raised in annual funds, and had one of the highest alumni participation rates in the country.
 His tenure saw construction of essential new facilities for teaching, learning, research, residential life, and athletics, as well as a new home for Bowdoin’s storied Peary-MacMillan Arctic Museum.

 During his presidency, applications to Bowdoin increased by 62 percent.
 Applications from students of color increased by 60 percent, while those from first-generation students increased by 129 percent.
 First-year students receiving financial aid increased from 45 to 49 percent, with the College expanding its aid program by eliminating the summer work requirement for many students, increasing aid to middle-class families, and extending “need-blind” admission to international students, making it one of only seven colleges and universities in the nation that is need-blind in admissions, grant only/no loan in its financial aid, and meets the full calculated need of every student.